Generative Modelling With Inverse Heat Dissipation

-where the different parts of the process factorize in a similar, although somewhat simpler, way as in diffusion probabilistic models~\cite{sohl2015deep, ho2020denoising}.
-Our choice for $p_\theta(\vec{u}_{k-1}\mid\vec{u}_{k})$ is
+where the different parts of the process factorize in a similar, although somewhat simpler, way as in diffusion probabilistic models~\citep{sohl2015deep, ho2020denoising}.
+The terms $L_{k-1}$ are KL divergences between Gaussian distributions

-for which we further parametrize $\mu_\theta(\vec{u}_k, k)$ with a skip connection such that $\mu_\theta(\vec{u}_k, k) = \vec{u}_k + f_\theta(\vec{u}_k, k)$.
-This is motivated by that we are trying to take a small step backwards in a differential equation, as noted in \cref{eq:discrete_heat_inverse_step}, and seems to stabilize training.
-The sampling noise standard deviation $\delta$ is a free hyperparameter.
-The terms $L_{k-1}$ are then KL divergences between Gaussian distributions

 where $N$ is the number of pixels in the image.
-Again, similarly to diffusion models, we evaluate the loss function with one Monte Carlo sample from the inference distribution $q(\vec{u}_{1:K}\mid\vec{u}_0)$.
-The losses on all levels are then direct MSE losses where we are trying to predict a slightly less blurred image from a blurred image that has a tiny bit of added noise with variance $\sigma^2$.
-When $\mu_\theta(\vec{u}_k,k)$ is parameterized with the skip connection, the loss function resembles the denoising score matching objective, except that we are not predicting the denoised version of $\vec{u}_k$, but a less blurry $\vec{u}_{k-1}$ instead.
-Sampling proceeds by alternating the mean update steps from the neural network and adding Gaussian noise with variance $\delta$.
-The training process is summarized in \cref{alg:loss}, and the sampling process in \cref{alg:sample}, both of which are simple to implement in practice.
+We evaluate the loss function with one Monte Carlo sample from the inference distribution $q(\vec{u}_{1:K}\mid\vec{u}_0)$.
+The losses on all levels are direct MSE losses where we predict a slightly less blurred image from a blurred image that has added noise with variance $\sigma^2$.
+The sampling proceeds by alternating the mean update steps from the neural network and the addition of Gaussian noise with variance $\delta$.
+We summarize the training process in \cref{alg:loss}, and the sampling process in \cref{alg:sample}, both of which are straightforward to implement.
+In practice, the algorithms mean that we train the neural net to deblur with noise-injection regularization, and sampling consists of alternating deblurring and adding noise.
+We further parametrize $\boldsymbol\mu_\theta(\vec{u}_k, k)$ with a skip connection such that $\boldsymbol\mu_\theta(\vec{u}_k, k) = \vec{u}_k + f_\theta(\vec{u}_k, k)$, which stabilizes training.
+The motivation is that we seek to take a small step backwards in a differential equation.
+With the skip connection, the loss functions in \cref{eq:L_k-1} and \cref{eq:L_0} resemble the denoising score matching objective, except that we are not predicting the denoised version of $\vec{u}_k$, but a less blurry $\vec{u}_{k-1}$.